 In today’s podcast, we explore complex systems, entropy, how data can be turned into action, and empowering Soldiers to make better and faster battlefield decisions.
 The following bullet points highlight key insights from our interview:

 Stay tuned to the Mad Scientist Laboratory for our next episode of The Convergence on 23 February 2023!

 If you enjoyed this post and podcast, check out:

 … as well as the following Mad Scientist related content:

 Disclaimer: The views expressed in this blog post do not necessarily reflect those of the Department of Defense, Department of the Army, Army Futures Command (AFC), or Training and Doctrine Command (TRADOC).

-In this latest episode of “The Convergence,” we talk with Dr. Claire Nelson, the Founder and President of the Institute of Caribbean Studies (ICS)....
+In this latest episode of “The Convergence,” we talk with Samantha North, cyber investigator and consultant, who is completing her final year of a...